Collateral Types for Commercial Industrial Loans

 References in the Exhibit A of the UCC-1:

-Equipment as Collateral:
+Equipment (titled, specific, general) as Collateral:

 Titled Equipment as Collateral: